NSCoders-Houston/website/README.md

-We meet on the first Tuesday of every month at the ChaiOne office.
+We meet on the first Tuesday of every month at Cedar Creek Bar & Grill.
-> 1800 West Loop South
-> Suite 2100
+> 1034 W. 20th St</br>
-> Houston, TX 77027
+> Houston, TX 77008